ollama/ollama/docs/api.md

 ### Parameters

 - `model`: name of model to generate embeddings from
-- `prompt`: text to generate embeddings for
+- `prompt`: text or list of texts to generate embeddings for

 Advanced parameters: